francoiscolombo/code-java/README.md

 this is a very simple sample, and it misses a lot of things, but you can see how easy it is to implement REST api with Java 8.

+### How to build a docker container?

+You can use the [docker file](./user-manager/Dockerfile), but I advise to use the [Docker Compose](./user-manager/docker-compose.yml) file provided.

+Simply use ``docker-compose build`` to build the container.
+Please note that you first need to build the .jar before, since the docker container needs it.
+See the section [how to build jar](#how-to-build-the-.jar?).

+Then after, you can run the service with ``docker-compose up -d``, and shutdown it with ``docker-compose down -v``.
+Use ``docker-compose ps`` to see if your service is running.